 - 10.1 Dunbritton will co-operate with external agencies that may assist the tenant in managing their financial circumstances and reducing their debts, particularly their rent arrears.
 Mandates / consent forms where applicable will be completed and signed to ensure compliance with GDPR. - 10.2 It is a recognised aspect of arrears control that in many cases there is a need for close liaison between Housing Officers and Welfare Agencies from whom help can be enlisted.
-Housing Officers will develop an awareness of other sources of help for tenants with arrears problems and endeavour to refer them to agencies such as; Social Work, Citizens Advice Bureau and Money Advice Centres. - 10.3 Dunbritton Housing Association's Housing Officers and have developed a close working relationship with both Local Authorities.
+Housing Officers will develop an awareness of other sources of help for tenants with arrears problems and endeavour to refer them to agencies such as; Social Work, Citizens Advice Bureau and Money Advice Centres.
+We currently have a partnership agreement with CAB to offer welfare rights advice to all our tenants which will be fully utilised - 10.3 Dunbritton Housing Association's Housing Officers and have developed a close working relationship with both Local Authorities.
 This allows them to verify tenants' information and expedites the time taken to process benefit claims. - 10.4 Housing Officers will monitor housing benefit / universal credit monthly payments and identify any slippage in timing of payments or any operational problems which may affect the Association's payments.
-Where issues arise in relation to this, the Housing Services Manager should be notified to keep them abreast of any developing situations.
+Where issues arise in relation to this, the Head of Housing Services should be notified to keep them abreast of any developing situations.